timmyyuan/Security-Papers/README.md

 # Security-Papers
-Security papers about software vulnerabilities and exploits in recent top conferences.
+Security papers about software vulnerabilities, exploits and defenses in recent top conferences.

 ## 2018